 - What to wear at night and in inclement weather to be visible, and stay warm and dry;

 And a whole lot more!
 Additional information and smart bicycling tips can be found on the WABA website.

 Been a while since you last rode a bike?
 Never been on a bike before?
 Just want to improve your safety on a bike?
 To promote safe and fun riding, Arlington County, the District Department of Transportation, and the Washington Area Bicyclist Association offer free bicycle safety classes to educate you on the skills needed to safely ride a bike in an urban environment.

 Our Confident City Cycling classes are offered in both D.C. and Arlington, so you won't have to go far to find a class.
 To register for our free classes, click here.

 While personal helmets are not provided by Capital Bikeshare, their use is strongly encouraged.
 Stop in at one of many local and participating stores and show your membership key or daily receipt to receive a 10% discount on a helmet.

 To be a safe cyclist, it's important to know and follow the law.
 Cycling laws vary in the Washington area, so the Washington Area Bicyclist Association put together a comparison of D.C., Maryland, and Virginia bike laws in its "Selected Bicycle Guidelines for the Washington Area".

 For a full list of your state's bike laws, visit the District of Columbia Department of Transportation, Maryland Department of Transportation, or the Virginia Department of Transportation.

-Bike lanes, trails, and suggested routes are popping up all around the District, Arlington, and Alexandria.
-Take advantage of how bike-friendly D.C., Arlington, and Alexandria have become by planning your trip before you go with city specific bike maps, listed here.
+Bike lanes, trails, and suggested routes are popping up all around D.C. and Arlington.
+Take advantage of how bike-friendly D.C. and Arlington have become by planning your trip before you go with D.C.'s and Arlington's bike maps, listed here.
 We think you'll be impressed with just how easy it is to go by bike.